Valencia cafe terrace from above with cafe con leche, half-eaten ensaimada and a leather travel wallet

 Book a consulate appointment

-Apply at the Spanish consulate in your home country — you cannot apply in Spain.
-Wait times at US consulates vary from 2 weeks to 3 months.
+Apply at the Spanish consulate in your home country - you cannot apply in Spain.
+US consulate wait times vary from 2 weeks to 3 months.

 2